Edita-L/Project2EL/README.md

 **Languages and Frameworks**
 * HTML
 * CSS
+* JavaScript

 **Tools Used**
 * Balsamiq: for creating wireframes
 * Github and Gitpod: for creating and editing code
-* Font Awesome: used for icons
-* Google Fonts: Quicksand and Roboto fonts imported from google fonts
 * Responsive Viewer: a google chrome extension used to test site at different screen sizes
 * TinyPNG used to compress images
 * W3C Validator used to validate HTML code
 * CSS Validator used for checking CSS code
+* JSHint Javascript for checking script
 * Am I Responsive used for showing site views for different screen sizes
-* Bootstrap for Jumbotron used on Index page

 ---

 ## Acknowledgments and Thanks
 * Massive thank you to Felipe Alarcon for all the support, advise, ideas and feedback.
 * David Walsh Blog for reset css
+* JQuerry developers
-* Pure CSS for styling Header navigation links
+* codepen.io for script ideas
+* w3schools
 * MarkdwonGuide
 * Stack Overload
-* Unsplash and BirzuDuona for images
+* Unsplash for images
 * Google

 ---